Danceability, A New Definition of Bridge Index: The danceability index is equal to the bridge index

-\begin{prop} The bridge index is an upper bound for danceability index, $da(K)\leq br(K)$. \end{prop} \begin{proof} Let $D$ be a diagram of $K$ realizing the bridge index of $K$, that is $br(D)=br(K)=n$.
+\begin{proof} Let $D$ be a diagram of a link $K$ realizing the bridge index of $K$, that is, $br(D)=br(K)=n$.
 On every bridge, place a dancer's initial starting point.
 A bridge is an unbroken arc made up of only overcrossings, so for a dancer following the over-first rule, each dancer can advance forward across all bridges at the same time.
 After this, all crossings have been crossed over as the over-strand first.
-Hence all dancers can continue to dance all arcs that are not bridges until the entire diagram is traversed.
-This shows that $D$ admits an $n$-dance-over configuration, and so $da(K)\leq da(D)\leq br(D)=br(K)$.
+Hence all dancers can continue to dance all arcs which are not bridges until the entire diagram is traversed.
+This shows that $D$ admits an $n$-dance-over configuration, and so $da(K)\leq da(D)\leq br(D)=br(K)$. \end{proof}